princejothan/PRINCE-PORTFOLIO/README.md

 - Applying color schemes that resonate with the target audience
 - Preparing final designs for print and digital formats

-CorelDRAW has been instrumental in achieving impactful results for my clients, and I look forward to bringing your ideas to life.
+CorelDraW has been instrumental in achieving impactful results for my clients, and I look forward to bringing your ideas to life.
 Check out my designs below!

 ![WhatsApp Image 2024-10-28 at 13 21 23](https://github.com/user-attachments/assets/03c5ad52-6eea-4544-9172-316d6e10a14a)